u-blox/c030-dev/README.md

 `mbed compile`

-You will find the output files in the sub-directory `BUILD/UBLOX_C027/ARM/`.
-Drag and drop the `.bin` file onto the mbed mapped drive presented by the Vodafone UTM board and wait for it to program.
-Then connect a serial terminal (e.g. PuTTY or TeraTerm) to the mbed COM port (@ 9600/8/N/1) presented by the Vodafone UTM board.
-Press the `RESET_FB` button on the board and you should see serial output.
+You will find the output files in the sub-directory `BUILD/UBLOX_C030/GCC_ARM/`.
+Drag and drop the `.bin` file onto the mbed mapped drive presented by the C030 board and wait for it to program.
+Then connect a serial terminal (e.g. PuTTY or TeraTerm) to the mbed COM port (@ 9600/8/N/1) presented by the C030 board.
+Press the reset button on the board and you should see serial output.
 It doesn't do a great deal, that's what the tests are for.

-# Other Things
+# Debugging

+In order to run a debugger on the target, which is best done under Eclipse, you should follow the instructions [here](http://erika.tuxfamily.org/wiki/index.php?title=Tutorial:_STM32_-_Integrated_Debugging_in_Eclipse_using_GNU_toolchain).

+This will involve installing [Eclipse (Mars)](https://eclipse.org/mars/) plus the GDB hardware plugin, the [ST-Link utility](http://www.st.com/en/embedded-software/stsw-link004.html), and a GDB server (the page suggests [Texane](https://github.com/texane/stlink).
+There are Eclipse projects files in this repo, import them into Eclipse; configure the Eclipse debug launch options as the above web page directs, launch the ST-Link utility, launch the Texane GDB server, compile the target with debug information included (see below) and you should be able to see what's going on with source level debug.

 By default mbed builds with maximum optimisation and no debug information, i.e. a release build.
 To build in such a way that source level single stepping is available, do a clean build with the following switch added to your compilation command line: